LDMX-Software/ldmx-sw/README.md

 ## Help

-Comments, suggestions or cries for help can be sent to [Jeremy McCormick](mailto:jeremym@slac.stanford.edu) or posted in the [#simulation channel](https://ldmxsoftware.slack.com/messages/simulation/) of the [LDMX Software Slack](https://ldmxsoftware.slack.com/).
+Comments, suggestions or cries for help can be sent to [Omar Moreno](mailto:omoreno@slac.stanford.edu) or posted in the [#simulation channel](https://ldmxsoftware.slack.com/messages/simulation/) of the [LDMX Software Slack](https://ldmxsoftware.slack.com/).

 If you plan on starting a major (sub)project within the repository like adding a new code module, you should give advance notice and explain your plains beforehand.  :)